tyler0x/odin-recipes/README.md

 # odin-recipes

-The goal of this project is to practice and demonstrate understanding for basic HTML, git, GitHub, and Linux by creating a recipe website.
+The goal of this project is to practice and demonstrate understanding for basic HTML, CSS, git, GitHub, and Linux by creating a recipe website and stylizing it.